ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 Transformation scripts are similar to those in the RavenDB ETL and SQL ETL tasks - see more about this in [ETL Basics](../../../server/ongoing-tasks/etl/basics#transform).
-The major difference is that data output by the ETL task can be partitioned into folders and child folders.
+The major difference is that data output by the ETL task can be divided into folders and child folders called _partitions_.
 Querying the data usually involves scanning the entire folder, so there is an advantage in efficiency to dividing the data into more folders.

 #### The `key` Parameter

-As with other ETL tasks, the method that actually loads an entry to its destination is `loadTo<folder name>()`, but unlike the other ETL tasks the method takes two parameters: the entry itself and an additional 'key'.
+As with other ETL tasks, the method that actually loads an entry to its destination is `loadTo<folder name>()`, but unlike the other ETL tasks the method takes two parameters: the entry itself, and an additional 'key'.
+This `key` determines how many partitions there are and what their names are.

 {CODE-BLOCK: javascript}
 loadTo<folder name>(key, object)